-- 1. Did KTMPO receive requests for translation services? - 2.
-How many public comments were received in each language: English, Spanish, or another language? - 3.
+- 1. Did KTMPO receive any requests for translation services?
+If yes, how many? - 2.
+How many public comments were received in English?
+Spanish?
+Other language? - 3.
 How many community events were attended that provided opportunities for public involvement or comment? - 4.
-How many events or meetings were attended that resulted in discussing transportation issues with advocates for special populations including low-income individuals, the elderly, people with disabilities, and minority communities? - 5.
-Did KTMPO reach out to TxDOT to obtain an updated list of tribal governments with an interest in the KTMPO region?
-Did KTMPO send certified mail to tribal leadership during the three-year period to keep them informed of major transportation decisions affecting the region?
+How many events or meetings were attended that resulted in discussing transportation issues with advocates for special populations including low-income individuals, the elderly, people with disabilities, and minority communities?

+5. Did KTMPO reach out to TxDOT to obtain an updated list of tribal governments with an interest in KTMPO's region?
+Did KTMPO send certified mail to tribal leadership during the three-year period to keep them informed of transportation planning processes (i.e., KTMPO information card) affecting the region?